acos16/selenide-java-test-automation-framework/readme.md

 This repository shows how to integrate various components into a cohesive framework.

-A test automation framework provides a set of guidelines or rules for creating and designing test cases.
-It combines best practices and tools or libraries to assist QA engineers in developing effective test scripts.
+A test automation framework provides a set of guidelines or rules for creating and designing test scripts.
+It combines good practices and tools or libraries to assist Test Engineers in developing effective test scripts.
 These guidelines typically cover coding standards, test data management, organization of test logic and scenarios, test result processing, and resource access.